 Avatar Mountains (Zhangjiajie National Park)

 Zhangjiajie National Park isn’t actually located in the city of Zhangjiajie, and it takes a 30km / 50min drive to find it at a town near Wulingyuan.
+To make your trip fast and comfortable you can get the use of rental cars Carngo.com, which is an affordable and worldwide car rental service.
 Once here there are numerous routes to reach the mountain top including cable cars and a glass elevator, take your pick.
 On top of the mountain scenic paths follow seemingly endless scenes of towering stone pillars.
 Along the way expect macaque monkeys, salamanders, natural bridges and the occasional pocket of local life.
 While Zhangjiajie National Park can be covered in a one-day tour, I suggest staying the night up top with both hostels and hotels available.
 Hotel list found here.
 As with any major tourist attraction Zhangjiajie is well equipped for the crowds, with well connected, free shuttle buses, tourist trinkets and even a McDonalds.
 Here for our Zhangjiajie National Park Guide

 Phoenix Ancient City (Fenghuang)